bitsmith-ny19/demo-remote-user-service-for-iot/README.md

 would control the house (for ex. "internet of things" protocols).

+A demo client for html browsers with JavaScript enabled is included, accessible at the root url.
+This is not purposed to demonstrate front-end skill of the contributors, instead, it is minimal, and the only purpose is for convenience of who would like to preview the functionality in 1 minute, instead of tools such as curl or postman.

 **current status: in development**

 - next development objectives:

-    1. complete client side.
-      at the moment the browser based client does not refresh and functions partially.
-Additionally, the demo routes need to be documented.
+    1. to document demo routes

     2. implement unit testing testing and logging.
       - while logging / debugging data appears in the